 Sear: To turn food color quickly into brown by intense heat.
 This method increases shrinkage but develops flavor and improves appearance.

-Sift: To add one or more grated or grinded dry ingredients through a sieve.
+Sift: To add one or more grated or ground dry ingredients through a sieve.

 Simmer: To cook over low heat, usually liquid at a temperature of about 180°.
 Bubbles at the surface of the liquid should break slowly.

 Steam: To cook over steam or inside a pressure cooker.
-Heat from stem can be taken by putting a rack inside a deep dish with boiling water and a sealed cover or allowing the stem to pass through a hole of the top cover.
+The heat from steam can be taken by putting a rack inside a deep dish with boiling water and a sealed cover or allowing the stem to pass through a hole in the top cover.

 Stew: To simmer a small amount of liquid slowly and for a long time.

-Terms for Different Shapes or Forms of food:
+Culinary Terms: Terms for Different Shapes or Forms of food

-Clarify: To separate a liquid from its solid content, and giving it a clear liquid form.
+Clarify: To separate a liquid from its solid content, and give it a clear liquid form.

 Cream: The soft and foamy form of butter or egg and sugar.
-The cream is prepared by beating with egg bitter or manually by beating continually with a spoon for making the food ingredients smooth and soft.
+The cream is prepared by beating with egg bitter or manually by beating continually with a spoon to make the food ingredients smooth and soft.
 It is applied to other food, like cake, custard, or such deserts.

 Degrease: To extract fat from the top surface of soup, stews, or stock.
 Normally the boiled liquid fatty food is cooled in a refrigerator to allow forming fat at the top.
 So that the layer of fat can be removed easily.

-Knead: To press dough with hand-palms and fingers as much as possible or use of any other mechanical pressing and rotating machine until the gluten in the flour is developed.
+Knead: Press the dough with your hand palms and fingers as much as possible or use any other mechanical pressing and rotating machine until the gluten in the flour is developed.
 Example: paratha dough.

-Lukewarm: Neither warm nor hot; almost same as the body temperature.
+Lukewarm: Neither warm nor hot; almost the same as the body temperature.

-Plump: To soak dried fruits in water or other liquid food item until they are softened.
+Plump: To soak dried fruits in water or another liquid food item until they are softened.